-SECTION 7 More information about your monthly premium 16 Section 7.1 How to pay your plan premium 17 Section 7.2 Can we change your monthly plan premium during the year?
-17 SECTION 8 Please keep your plan membership record up to date 17 Section 8.1 How to help make sure that we have accurate information about you 17 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our planplan 19 Which plan pays first when you have other insurance?
+Section 6.2 How much is the extra Part D amount?
+16 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
+16 Section 6.4 What happens if you do not pay the extra Part D amount?
+16 SECTION 7 More information about your monthly premium 16 Section 7.1 How to pay your plan premium 17 Section 7.2 Can we change your monthly plan premium during the year?
+17 SECTION 8 Please keep your plan membership record up to date 17 Section 8.1 How to help make sure that we have accurate information about you 17 Section 8.1 SECTION 9 you 18 SECTION 9 you We protect the privacy of your personal health information 18 18

-Section 1.1 You are enrolled in our plan, which is a Medicare HMO
+Section 1.1 You are enrolled in Essentials Rx 803 (HMO) plan, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, PERS Essentials Rx 803 (HMO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Essentials Rx 803 (HMO).

 There are different types of Medicare health plans.
-PERS Essentials Rx 803 (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Essentials Rx 803 (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization approved by Medicare and run by a private company.